yellows8/3ds_homemenuhax/README.md

 * Write to BodyCache: ctrclient-yls8 --serveradr={ipaddr} "--customcmd=directfilerw 0x6 0x2 0xc 0x4 0x1e 0x2 0x150000 01000000cd02000000000000 2f0042006f0064007900430061006300680065002e00620069006e000000 @BodyCache_mod.bin"
 * Write to ThemeManage: ctrclient-yls8 --serveradr={ipaddr} "--customcmd=directfilerw 0x6 0x2 0xc 0x4 0x22 0x2 0x800 01000000cd02000000000000 2F005400680065006D0065004D0061006E006100670065002E00620069006E000000 @ThemeManage_mod.bin"

+# payload.py
+payload.py generates an lz11 compressed file which will first decompress a given file (first argument) and then overwrite the 0x10 bytes immediately after the buffer with the data specified in the script's "overwriteData" list.
+It has so far only been tested on the pc-side simulator.